 For the planning period, it is important that Norway develops a basic Grid infrastructure in order to follow the international and Nordic developments.
 In particular, the activity related to the NDGF role as a Nordic Tier-1 Grid Center, must be followed up with adequate funding on a national level.
-In order to do so a Norwegian Grid (NorGrid) should be set up with the necessary basic services needed to run the grid.
+In order to do so NorGrid should be given resources to establish the necessary basic services needed to run the grid.
 The main computing and storage resources in NorGrid should be the same as in the NOTUR Metacenter.
 Development activities should not be prioritized under this budget scenario.